 One of the most popular direct-drive smart turbos is the Wahoo Kickr.
 It arguably started the trend towards "smart" rather than "dumb" turbo trainers, mainly because it was the first open platform that was compatible with a range of apps.

-The latest version of the Kickr (2017) provides a significant amount of new features, so even serious cyclists won't be short on data when training.
-The direct-drive unit provides accurate measures of power measurement, while the machine can simulate up to a 20% incline and 2000W of output.
+The latest version of the Kickr (2018) provides a significant amount of new features, so even serious cyclists won't be short on data when training.
+The direct-drive unit provides accurate measures of power measurement, while the machine can simulate up to a 20% incline and 2200W of output.
 It's also now compatible with Wahoo's Climb simulator.

 In short, the Kickr is capable of handling the demands of almost any rider.
-While it has a slightly lower maximum resistance than the Tacx Neo Smart, this is balanced by the cheaper price.
+The latest version also matches the maximum power output of the Tacx Neo Smart, despite being cheaper.

-Other features include speed, distance and power functions, compatibility with almost any device (including Android and iPhone), and an 11 speed SRAM/Shimano compatible cassette.
+Other features include speed, distance, cadence and power functions, compatibility with almost any device (including Android and iPhone), and an 11 speed SRAM/Shimano compatible cassette.

 PROS: Easy to use with most common apps, heavy flywheel provides a smooth ride, wide range of compatibility options.